Impacts of Data Splitting Strategies on Parameterized Link Prediction Algorithms: Acknowledgments

 \section{Acknowledgments}

 More than a decade ago, one of the authors of this paper (Tao Zhou) had an argument with Dr. Junming Huang regarding whether the two-set split or the three-set split should be used in link prediction.
 Caused by naivety and a lack of experience in artificial intelligence, Tao Zhou believed that the two-set split was feasible, which was also the mainstream method at that time.
 They co-authored a paper titled "Predicting missing links via significant paths" [EPL 106 (2014) 18008] using the two-set splitting strategy.
 Notably, the parameterized algorithm used as a benchmark in that Letter was the local path index, whose results were surprisingly close in the two data splits (as shown in this paper).
 Due to their differing viewpoints, Dr. Junming Huang later withdrew his name as a co-author, as indicated in the erratum [Erratum: Predicting missing links via significant paths, EPL 108 (2014) 49901].
 The results of this paper strongly demonstrate that Dr. Junming Huang was correct!
 This work was partially supported by the National Natural Science Foundation of China (Nos.
-T2293771 and 42361144718) and the STI 2030–Major Projects (No. 2024ZD0 523903).
+T2293771 and 42361144718) and the STI 2030–Major Projects (No. 2024ZD0523903).
+Y.L. acknowledges financial support from the University of Warwick and the China Scholarship Council (CSC) under the Scholarship Fund (File No. 202508060219).